jgunter7/nuclear-motors/README.md

 7. Congratulations you are now even more integrated with the programming subculture!

 P.S.
 In order to get the project template to work download and install Microsoft Server 2012 Developer Edition.
+P.P.S Also in order to get the project to connect to MS Server, you will need your instance name of your local SQL Server. ex.
+JG-PC\JSQL
+(host)\(instance name)